emilyb7/emoji-check/README.md

+Based on gitmoji!!

 ## What's this for?

-This package helps enforce some basic commit-message hygiene across a codebase by prompting developers to start their commit messages with an emoji.
+This package helps enforce some commit-message hygiene by prompting developers to start their commit messages with an emoji.

 Prerequisites: